 A visit to the Wildlife Center of Virginia is a truly unique opportunity for your class, club, or group.
 Learn about the inner workings of a wildlife hospital and take an up-close look at our resident non-releasable raptors.

-Invite the Wildlife Center of Virginia to present one of our award-winning environmental education programs at your school, library, organization, or special event.
+Invite the Wildlife Center of Virginia to present one of our award-winning environmental education programs at your library, festival, school, organization, or special event.
 All Wildlife Center programs include up-close experiences with live, non-releasable wild animals – hawks, owls, falcons, snakes, turtles, and opossums.